eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_edge_cloud/wan_edge_cloud.rst

 .. note::

-    If you are deploying Vulcanexus from the Docker image, note that you will need to have a configuration file (``config.yaml``) to configure the DDS Router Edge accessible from your Docker container.
+    If deploying Vulcanexus from the Docker image, note that you will need to have a configuration file (``config.yaml``) for the DDS Router Edge accessible from your Docker container.

-    You can do this by mounting a shared volume when launching the container, by copying the file from the local host to the container in case it is already running, or by editing a file from the Docker container itself.
+    This can be achieved by mounting a shared volume when launching the container, by copying the file from the local host to the container in case it is already running, or by editing a file from the Docker container itself.

 Setup the Vulcanexus environment, either in a Docker container or on the local host, running the following command: